How to run a test

 Test conversations take as long as a real interview—typically 10-20 minutes depending on your research plan.
 You can end early if you’ve seen enough.

-The AI responded differently than I expected.
+The moderator responded differently than I expected.
 Is that a problem?